Who Are the

 by the Dutch who landed in 1652, invading from the south, and by

-the Zulus and other blacks migrating from the north.
-By the time
+the Zulus and other black communities migrating from the north.

-the last of the San had been exterminated in South Africa, leaving
+Knee (1890), almost all of the San had been exterminated in South

-only their haunting rock paintings, and a few of their genes in
+Africa, leaving only their haunting rock paintings, and a few of

 || The 'last' of the

-San survived into the 20th century only in the world's fourth largest
+San survived into the 20th century in larger numbers only in the world's

-desert, the Kalahari (Botswana, Namibia), despite a bounty on their
+fourth largest desert, the Kalahari (Botswana, Namibia), despite a